crimsonclyde/crimsonclyde.github.io/_posts/2024-11-09-Lenovo-T470s-Wifi-Archlinux.md

 [  437.552750] iwlwifi 0000:3a:00.0: Microcode SW error detected.
 Restarting 0x2000000.
 ```

-Yes, well this post holds some clues, but there is more
+Yes, well this post holds some clues, but there is more!

-### Probs that you cannot login with an attached monitor to your KDE Plasma6 with Breeze Theme?
+### Unable to login (SDDM)

 You try to login but nothing happens?
+You enter your password and then nothing happens, screen freezes and that's it?
+Well, trust me you are not alone, and that not Lenovo T470s only that seems to affect a lot of people out there.

-There is a bug in Breeze or in the garbage collector.
+Seems it is a bug in Breeze or in the garbage collector.
 Discussion is still ongoing.
 Jump keep on reading.

 ## Workarouns